 When opinions and knowledge are shared in a communicative space, ``an arena in which citizens discuss matters of common concern'' \cite{wessler2019habermas}, it is referred to as a Public Space \cite{habermas1989jurgen}.
 A public can be defined as a space to access information along with an amorphous network of individuals \cite{van1985semantic}.
 Publics allow for knowledge to be widely shared, making ``collective thoughts and action possible.' \cite[P.14]{van1985semantic}.
 When people have a shared awareness of knowledge, they have a better sense of collective power, while the lack of access to shared knowledge leads to detachment \cite[P.14]{van1985semantic}.

 In these public spheres, stakeholders come together to talk about \textit{issues} (c.f., \cite{dewey1927half,rauchfleisch2021public}) defined as ``socially constructed matters of public interest around which there is contention'' \cite[P.2009]{stoltenberg2024spaces}.
-These publics evolve over time around specific topics of interest signified by hashtags that convey the content of the messages as described in \S\ref{sec:affordances} \cite{bruns2011use}.
+These publics evolve over time around specific topics of interest signified by hashtags that convey the content of the messages \cite{bruns2011use}.

 This in essence leads to the creation of two types of publics: (1) active publics which are connected to the organization managing a crisis (e.g., local and State agencies following FEMA or State public health institutions following the CDC) \cite{kinsky2021crisis}; and (2) latent publics: which are formed by people who, while affected by a crisis, might not have control over the response \cite[P.445]{dalrymple2016facts} but still engage in dialogue about the crisis in real-time \cite{bortree2009dialogic, seltzer2007dialogic, taylor2005diffusion,kim2011problem}.